 Nearly 1 in 10 (8%) of people who access private healthcare borrow money to cover the costs, with some asking family or friends for money (6%), whilst others take out a loan (2%).

 |How did people pay for private health care||Percentage of those that chose private health care|

 The expense and waiting times for common medical treatments

-We’ve ranked six medical treatments based on the cost of the treatment and the average waiting time for the treatment on the NHS.
-Both knee surgery and hip replacement surgery are good examples of when a person would save both time and money by being covered by private health insurance.
+We’ve ranked 6 medical treatments based on the cost of the treatment and the average waiting time for the treatment on the NHS.
+Both knee surgery and hip replacement surgery are good examples of when a person would save time and money by being covered by private health insurance.

 |Treatment||Cost of private treatment||Average wait time on NHS|